alexbt/sample-docker-pull-git/README.md

 To install docker, follow their instrution: https://docs.docker.com/engine/installation

-**build a docker image**
+**Build this docker image**

 The first step is to create a Dockerfile.
 You may download the Dockerfile from this repository and drop it where you wish.
-Then go into the folder containing your Dockerfile (or the one from this reository) and type:
+Then go into the folder containing the Dockerfile and type:

     $ docker build -t example-spring-boot-docker:latest .

+This builds the image named *example-spring-boot-docker* using the Dockerfile in current directory, with tag *latest*.

 ```
 Sending build context to Docker daemon 160.8 kB